mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 records such that automated testing is doable.
 In any case, the following tests should be executed, either manually, or programmatically.

-To test, start a sharded cluster and mongos servers on ports 27017, 27018, 27019, and 27020.
+To test, start a sharded cluster with mongos servers on ports 27017, 27018, 27019, and 27020.

 For each test, take as starting point the test1 SRV records from the `test